wickman/pesos/README.rst

 pesos is a pure python implementation of the mesos framework api based upon `compactor <https://github.com/wickman/compactor>`_.

 Using
 =====

 pesos is intended to provide drop-in replacements for the mesos.native MesosExecutorDriver and MesosSchedulerDriver.
-Bindings are provided by the Mesos project but require libmesos which can be challenging to build and package.
+While Python bindings are provided by the Mesos project, they require libmesos which can be challenging to build and package.  pesos requires no C extensions to run.

-to use:
+To use:

 .. code-block:: python